This is Important

 It’s important to wear your bib to let race officials know you’re part of the race.
 The number has your timing chip built into it, so make sure your number is clearly visible, not reduced in size or folded and facing forward.

 If you have it under layers, make sure it’s not bent or covered with clothing or a running belt when you come across the finish line otherwise the timing mats may not pick it up and record your time.

 Deadlines for Transfers and Deferrals

 4th September at 5pm is be the deadline to defer from the race or transfer your place to another runner.

 After this time, race numbers will be prepared for the races.

-All runner will receive a goody bag and quality uniquely minted race medal.
+All runners will receive a goody bag and quality uniquely minted race medal.
 You get this if you complete the race.

 No finish no medal, no goody bag, no regrets, no tears, goodbye.

 More details to come, so watch this space.

 If you’re luckily enough to be in the top 3 for your gender in any of the races, then you’ll receive a special prize.

-Race photos are expensive, so we have our own photographers and make photos available to you, free, on our own race Facebook page.
-There will be a selection of the best photos on Facebook and Instagram.
+Race photos are expensive, so we have our own photographers and make photos available to you, free, on our photo site.